spicypig/text_to_music/README.md

   ```
   After the script ran, it generates 10 songs for each emotions (1 = Sad, 2 = Happy, 3 = Scary, 4 = Peaceful) in the "midi-lstm-gan/results" folder.
 And it also generates a loss plot by epochs in midi-lstm-gan folder.

+Folden 'GAN' contains code for a normal LSTM model we tried, we didn't use it in the end because it didn't perform well.

 ## Datasets

 The initial dataset we used to jump start the emotion to music generation model is [Music and Emotion Datasets](https://doi.org/10.7910/DVN/IFOBRN) from Harvard Dataverse.
 There are 200 .wav sounds corresponding to the design matrix.
 The design matrix has a Melody column has 4 categories of emotions for the corresponding music, i.e 1 = Sad, 2 = Happy, 3 = Scary, 4 = Peaceful.